kauht/Pallas/README.md

 ## License

-Pallas uses MIT licensed - see `LICENSE`.
+Pallas is MIT licensed - see `LICENSE`.

 ## Influences